Logo UE

 Compartir en FacebookCompartir en TwitterCompartir en Linkedin

-For those of us who work in the public sector, we know that many projects include gender equity, at least “on paper”.
-Sometimes, in a sophisticated way, we say that we include it in a “transversal way”.
+Those of us working in the public sector know that many projects include gender equity—at least on paper.
+Sometimes, we even describe it in sophisticated terms, calling it a “cross-cutting approach.”

-As we at FIIAPP, an organization of the Spanish Cooperation system that leads COPOLAD III Program, take the feminist approach very seriously, we decided from the very beginning to include gender perspective, considering the “transversal”, but also concrete actions that promote equality.
-What happened when we put on our “violet glasses”?
+At FIIAPP, the Spanish Cooperation agency that leads the COPOLAD III Programme, we take feminism seriously.
+From the outset, we made a clear decision to integrate a gender perspective—not only as a transversal principle but also through concrete actions that actively promote equality.
+And what happened when we put on our “violet glasses”?
 Many things changed.

 Disaggregating data to better understand the reality